Let the light in

 Humans have always known the importance of light to wellbeing.
 The light we get from the sun, our best known star in the sky is crucial to survival.
 Celtic people believed they came out of darkness into light and in a sense we all do as we are born into this world.
 Florence Nightingale instinctively knew that her patients needed light, air and a view - science now confirms that patients get better quicker if these are available to them.
 In 2013 a bookkeeper Oscar Kittilsen came up with the idea of erecting large, rotatable mirrors on the northern side of the valley in Gaustatoppen, Norway what are called “solspeilet”, sun mirrors.
 Until then the residents spent half the year in the dark.
 Just like sunflowers he wanted to direct light to the people.

-We spend so much time indoors these days, especially now we are all in lockdown, so here are our tips to help you get out as much as you can this winter.
+We spend so much time indoors these days, so here are our tips to help you get out as much as you can this winter.

 Top tips for letting the light in